suryasis-hub/ComputationalSocialScience/README.md

-A repository of code related to game theory.
+A repository of code related to computational social science and social network analysis.